pyrogram/pyrogram/docs/source/intro/install.rst

     $ pip3 install -U https://github.com/pyrogram/pyrogram/archive/asyncio.zip

-Pyrogram API remains the same and features are kept up to date from the non-async, default develop branch, but you are obviously required Python asyncio knowledge in order to take full advantage of it.
+Pyrogram's API remains the same and features are kept up to date from the non-async, default develop branch, but you are obviously required Python asyncio knowledge in order to take full advantage of it.